ronchaine/unorthodox/readme.md

 Event system
 ------------
-- Should be able to be integrated with system stuff (i.e. anything with fd on unix)
+- moved to its own project as github.com/ronchaine/libcppevents

 Compiling
 =========